mohanakannan9/container-service/docs/command.md

     - **mount** - The name of a mount, which must be defined in this command and must have type "output", into which your container wrote whatever file(s) you intend to upload.
     - **path** - The relative path within a mount at which output files can be found.
 Value can be templatized with input replacement keys.
     - **glob** - A glob-style matcher for the files to upload.
 If `"glob"` is blank, then all files found at relative path `"path"` within the mount will be uploaded.
-- **xnat** - A list of [XNAT Command Wrappers](#xnat-command-wrapper), in which you can define how to pull files and properties from XNAT objects into your containers, and upload the containers' outputs back.
-See the [XNAT Command Wrappers](#xnat-command-wrapper) section below for more.
+- **xnat** - A list of XNAT Command Wrappers, or just "Wrappers" for short, in which you can define how to pull files and properties from XNAT objects into your containers, and upload the containers' outputs back.
     - **name** - A user-friendly name.
 Example: "dcm2niix on a scan".
     - **description** - A longer description of what this command wrapper does: What XNAT object(s) does it take as inputs?
 How does it use those to fill the command's inputs?
 Where does it upload the command's outputs?
     - **contexts** - A list of [XNAT data types](https://wiki.xnat.org/display/XNAT17/Understanding+the+XNAT+Data+Model) on which this command wrapper can be run.
 If none are provided, the list of contexts is populated from the data types of the external inputs.
     - **external-inputs** - A List of Inputs to the Command Wrapper that will come in when a launch is requested.
-See [XNAT Inputs](#xnat-inputs) for more.
+See [Wrapper Inputs](#wrapper-inputs) for more.
         - **name**
         - **description**
         - **type** - One of the basic types (string, boolean, number, file) or the XNAT object types (Project, Subject, Session, Scan, Assessor, Resource, Config).
 See the section on [input types](#input-types) below for more.